E - the type of the elements contained in the Listpublic abstract class ObservableListBase<E> extends AbstractList<E> implements ObservableList<E>

 Note: needs to reflect the current state of the list.

-contains the index, where the item from the index "i"
+"i" contains the index, where the item from the index "i" was moved.

 It's not necessary to provide the smallest permutation possible.
 It's correct to always call this method